Visa and Immigration Update | Official Measures Taken to Expedite Work Permit Approvals for Foreigners in Shanghai During COVID-19

 Impacted Area: Shanghai

-In an effort to provide greater convenience for foreign talent regarding resuming work and production in Shanghai – while maintaining efforts to strengthen epidemic prevention and control – the Shanghai Municipal Committee and the People's Government of Shanghai Municipality have announced recent changes that will expedite the work permit approval process in Shanghai for the duration of the COVID-19 pandemic.
-The Shanghai R&D Public Service Platform has listed eight new measures in its recent article, Implementation of Online Approval Process for Matters Related to Work Permits for Foreigners in Shanghai, version 2.0 Update, aimed at further improving the processing of Foreigners' Work Permits.
+In an effort to provide greater convenience for foreign talent regarding resuming work and production in Shanghai – while maintaining efforts to strengthen epidemic prevention and control – the Shanghai Municipal Committee and the People's Government of Shanghai Municipality have announced recent changes that will expedite the work permit approval process in Shanghai during the COVID-19 epidemic period.
+The Shanghai R&D Public Service Platform has listed eight new measures in its recent article, Implementation of Online Approval Process for Matters Related to Foreigner’s Work Permit in Shanghai, version 2.0 Update, aimed at further improving the processing of Foreigners' Work Permits.

 These Eight Measures Are: